Data exchange with Redox

 Query API responses

-Check out expected responses to queries, including the HTTP status code definitions, so you know what a response means or how to respond to your connection.
+Check out expected query responses, including the HTTP status code definitions, so you know what a response means or how to respond to your connection.